Provides students with a complete educational foundation to work as a curriculum specialist

 54 hours lecture.
 This course covers curriculum and intervention strategies for working

-with children with special needs in partnership with their families.
-The course focuses
+with children with disabilities or delays in partnership with their families.
+This

-on the use of observation and assessment in meeting the individualized needs of children
+course focuses on the use of observation and assessment in meeting the individualized

-in inclusive and natural environments.
-The course emphasizes the role of the teacher
+needs of children in inclusive and natural environments.
+The course includes the role

-as a professional working with families, collaborating with interdisciplinary teams,
+of the teacher as a professional working with families, collaborating with interdisciplinary

 Curriculum Specialization